ibm-cloud-docs/activity-tracker/teams_data_access.md

 `level:*`                  | Matches if the field exists       | All lines containing the field `level` {: caption="Table 2.
 Example access scope search queries" caption-side="top"}

-For example, if you have two apps (`myapp` and `myapp1`), then a LogDNA group with an access scope of  `app:myapp` will allow access to data from both apps.
+For example, if you have two apps (`myapp` and `myapp1`), then a service group with an access scope of  `app:myapp` will allow access to data from both apps.
 If the access scope is `app:===myapp`, then users in the group will only be able to access data from the `myapp` app.

 If you want to create a group of administrators with access to all data, specify `host:*` for the  **Access Scope**.
 {: note}

-## Editing or deleting LogDNA groups
+## Editing or deleting service groups
 {: #groups_data_access_editing}

+Complete the following steps to edit or delete a service group:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.